When you buy through our links, we may earn an affiliate commission.

 The Presonus Studio 24c is no exception.
 This straightforward audio interface is the ideal solution for producers using MIDI instruments such as keyboards and pads, as it comes with a 5-pin MIDI I/O port and a software package that'll leave you speechless.

-The XMAX-L preamps deliver a warm, natural sound that'll enhance the characteristics of your musical instruments, and with Studio One Artist and Studio Magic plugin suite, you'll have everything you need to refine your sound and create timeless tracks.
+The XMAX-L preamps also deliver a warm, natural sound that'll enhance the characteristics of my musical instruments, and with Studio One Artist and Studio Magic plugin suite, I have everything I need to refine my sound and create timeless tracks.

 SPECS